lx1993333/CIS561/scanner-cxx/README.md

     just use given "Makefile" to build the program.
 (In shell environment(like terminal), run "make")

 After building, run "./lexer <the_path_to_your_input.txt>" to see the outputs.
-The outputs of this pragrom should be somethink like:
+The outputs of this pragrom should be something like:

 CLASS	(258)	@1.1-2.0